Schumann-Engineering/website/templates/data privacy and anonymization/content.md

 '''
 (42 CFR § 164.514(b)(1)(ii)

-{CAUTION}
+> [!WARNING]
-Documentation of which information is collected, which augmentation is applied and a rational why the result is deemed de-identified is highly important!
+> Documentation of which information is collected, which augmentation is applied and a rational why the result is deemed de-identified is highly important!
-{/CAUTION}

 ## Methods